phrafsanjani/phrafsanjani.github.io/library.md

 ### Real Analysis

-Aside from the beautiful book by Tao,
+Aside from the books listed here,
-I have a 188-page handwritten set of notes (in Persian) from my undergraduate studies, mostly based on the first two chapters of *Real Mathematical Analysis* by Charles C. Pugh, which I may upload sometime.
+I have a 188-page handwritten set of notes (in Persian) from my undergraduate studies, mostly based on the first two chapters of *Real Mathematical Analysis* by Charles C. Pugh.
+A huge part of these notes cover metric spaces, a topic not included in the two books below (although Tao's *Analysis II* covers it, but I have not checked it out myself).
+I may upload these notes or a variation of them at some point.
 I have described everything and written every proof with almost all details in my own words, which I believe is the best approach for proof-based courses such as real analysis.